 History

-The church was built by monks from the Order of the Holy Sepulchre, before 1212.
-They left Chmelov in 1313, when they exchanged it for Lendak in Spiš, and the church was transformed into a parish.
-During the Renaissance, as in many other churches in the region of Šariš and Spiš, the church was rebuilt, changing, among others, crowning of the tower.
-In the following centuries only minor repairs were made.
+Church of the Holy Cross was built by monks from the Order of the Holy Sepulcher before 1212, when their monastery was recorded in the village.
+They left Chmeľov in 1313 when they exchanged it for Lendak in Spiš region.
+The church was then transformed into a parish building, which was recorded in the lists of papal tithes from the 1330s.
+During the Renaissance, as in many other churches in the region of Šariš and Spiš, the church was rebuilt, when, among others, the crown of the tower was changed.
+In the following centuries, only minor repairs were made.

 Architecture